gildahl/Background-Game-Profile-Switcher/Readme.txt

 Installation
 ============
 To install BGPS, extract the distribution zip file to a folder on your Windows computer that has read/write access.
 The folder can be called whatever you want.
+After installation, you should right-click on each *.dll and *.exe file, choose Properties, and then check the "Unblock" checkbox at the bottom and click apply.

 When you run the executable (BGPS.exe), you will see a joystick icon in the Windows tray indicating normal background mode is active.
 Right clicking on this icon will show a menu of options.
 When running for the first time you will want to choose the "Settings..." option to configure the application.